What to Actually Look for When Hiring a Commercial Cleaning Service

 Here’s our honest answer on each criterion above:

-• Background checks: Every employee, before their first shift
+- Background checks: Every person entering a client’s space, before their first shift

-If you want a structured way to evaluate us alongside other vendors, download our free 15-point evaluation checklist — it works for comparing any company.
+If you want a structured way to evaluate us alongside other vendors, download our free 15-point evaluation checklist, which works for comparing any company.

 Where we clean in the Portland metro

-We serve commercial accounts across Portland, Beaverton, Hillsboro, Lake Oswego, Tigard, Gresham, Tualatin, Wilsonville, Milwaukie, Happy Valley, West Linn, Oregon City, Troutdale, and Vancouver, WA.
+We serve commercial accounts across Portland, Beaverton, Hillsboro, Lake Oswego, Tigard, Vancouver, WA, and surrounding communities including Gresham, Tualatin, Wilsonville, Milwaukie, Happy Valley, West Linn, Oregon City, and Troutdale.

 Request a quote or call (971) 600-0752.
 We’ll walk your space and give you a written price.